-If the grantee voluntarily retires with the consent of the employer or the grantee's employment is terminated due to permanent disability, then (i) the grantee's outstanding Awards will continue to vest and become exercisable, and the grantee will be entitled to continue satisfying any Award conditions and (ii) the grantee will be entitled to exercise each such option or SAR and make payment or give notice as provided under any other Award in each case for a period of one year (or such other period that the Compensation Committee in its discretion may choose) from and including (x) the date on which all portions of the Award first become fully exercisable or vested or capable of being satisfied or (y) the date of termination of employment or retirement, whichever of (x) or (y) occurs last, and thereafter such Awards shall be cancelled.
+If the grantee voluntarily retires with the consent of the employer or retires as a Non-Employee Director with the consent of the Company or the grantee's employment is or services as a Non-Employee Director are terminated due to permanent disability, then (i) the grantee's outstanding Awards will continue to vest and become exercisable, and the grantee will be entitled to continue satisfying any Award conditions and (ii) the grantee will be entitled to exercise each such option or SAR and make payment or give notice as provided under any other Award in each case for a period of one year (or such other period that the Compensation Committee in its discretion may choose) from and including (x) the date on which all portions of the Award first become fully exercisable or vested or capable of being satisfied or (y) the date of termination of employment (or services in the case of Non-Employee Directors) or retirement, whichever of (x) or (y) occurs last, and thereafter such Awards shall be cancelled.

-Upon the grantee's death during employment or during the period of continued vesting or exercisability described above, (i) the grantee's outstanding options and SARs will become fully exercisable, and any payment or notice provided for under the terms of any other outstanding Award may be immediately paid or given, and (ii) the options and SARs will remain exercisable, and payment may be made or notice given, for one year from the date of death (which period may extend more than 10 years after the grant of the Award), whereupon all Awards will be cancelled.
+Upon the grantee's death during employment (or services in the case of Non-Employee Directors) or during the period of continued vesting or exercisability described above, (i) the grantee's outstanding options and SARs will become fully exercisable, and any payment or notice provided for under the terms of any other outstanding Award may be immediately paid or given, and (ii) the options and SARs will remain exercisable, and payment may be made or notice given, for one year from the date of death (which period may extend more than 10 years after the grant of the Award), whereupon all Awards will be cancelled.